OFAslan/otto-marketing-pipeline/README.md

    - Calculate revenue (price × sales)
 3. **Load**: Write results to the `revenue` table

-- **SQL**: Demonstrates database-native ETL, efficient for BigQuery
+- **SQL**: Demonstrates database-native ETL, efficient for BigQuery (The current version also can run in SQLite)
 - **Python**: Shows structured programming, suitable for Airflow DAGs

 ## Project Structure